JoeSz/Exopite-Combiner-and-Minifier-WordPress-Plugin/README.md

 Install and activate.

-No additional settings are required.
+No additional settings are required but you can change them in plguin options.

 INSTALLATION
 ------------